Bruce Magruder: Retirement and death

 In retirement, Magruder was a resident of first Biloxi, Mississippi, then Winter Park, Florida.
 He died at the Orlando Air Force Base Hospital in Orlando on July 23, 1953.
 He was buried at Arlington National Cemetery.

 Family

-In 1912, Magruder married Clara Ferol Lott (1891-1955).
+In 1912, Magruder married Clara Ferol Lott (1891–1955).
 They divorced before 1930, and in 1935 he married Ethel (Marshall) Stevenson.
-With his first wife, Magruder was the father of sons Bruce Jr., (1922-2017) an officer in the United States Marine Corps, and William (1923-1977), who served as a United States Air Force officer.
+With his first wife, Magruder was the father of sons Bruce Jr., (1922–2017) an officer in the United States Marine Corps, and William (1923–1977), who served as a United States Air Force officer.

 Magruder's siblings included Marshall Magruder, a career Army officer who attained the rank of brigadier general.
 Magruder was also a collateral descendant of George Washington.
-A great-great-great-grand nephew, he traced his family line through both Washington's brother John Augustine Washington and Washington's half-brother Augustine Washington Jr.
+A great-great-great-grandnephew, he traced his family line through both Washington's brother John Augustine Washington and Washington's half-brother Augustine Washington Jr.